SPECFEM/specfem2d/README_MANUAL.txt

 To use the code:

-- edit the Makefile
+- edit the Makefile.
+There are several options available : -DUSE_MPI compiles with use of an MPI library. -DUSE_METIS enables use of graph partitioner METIS, the same goes for -DUSE_SCOTCH for SCOTCH.

 - type "make all"

 - edit the input file "DATA/Par_file" which describes the simulation.
 It contains comments and should be almost self-explanatory, if you need more details we do not have a manual for the 2D version but you can find useful information in the manuals of the 3D versions, since many parameters and the general philosophy is similar.
 They are available at http://www.univ-pau.fr/~dkomati1/published_papers/manual_SPECFEM3D_GLOBE.pdf and http://www.univ-pau.fr/~dkomati1/published_papers/manual_SPECFEM3D_BASIN.pdf.
 To create acoustic (fluid) regions, just set the S wave speed to zero and the code will see that these elements are fluid and switch to the right equations there automatically, and automatically match them with the solid regions

+- if you are using an external mesher (like GID or CUBIT), you should set "read_external_mesh" to true.
+     "mesh_file" is the file describing the mesh : first line is the number of elements, then a list of 4 nodes (quadrilaterals only) forming each elements on each line.
+     "nodes_coords_file" is the file containing the coordinates (x and z) of each nodes : number of nodes on the first line, then coordinates x and z on each line.
+     "materials_file" is the number of the material for every elements : an integer ranging from 1 to nbmodels on each line.
+     "free_surface_file" is the file describing the edges forming the acoustic free surface : number of edges on the first line, then on each line number of the element, number of nodes forming the free surface (1 for a point, 2 for an edge), the nodes forming the free surface for this element.
+If you do not want free surface, jusr put 0 on the first line.
+     "absorbing_surface_file" is the file describing the edges forming the absorbing boundaries : the format is the same as the "free_surface_file".

+- if you have compiled with MPI, you can specify the number of processes, and the partitioning method used to dispatch the elements on the processes.
+See the manual of METIS and SCOTCH for more informations on the partitioning strategies.

-- then type xmeshfem2D to create the mesh (which will be stored in directory OUTPUT_FILES)
+- then type xmeshfem2D to create the mesh (which will be stored in directory OUTPUT_FILES). xmeshfem2D is serial; it will output several files called Databasexxxxx, one for each process.

-- then type xspecfem2D to run the main solver.
+- then type xspecfem2D to run the main solver (use mpirun or equivalent if you compiled ).
 This will output the seismograms and snapshots of the wave fronts at different time steps in directory OUTPUT_FILES.
-To visualize them, type "gs OUTPUT_FILES/vect*.ps" to see the Postscript files (in which the wave field is represented with small arrows, fluid/solid matching interfaces with a thick pink line, and absorbing edges with a thick green line) and "gimp OUTPUT_FILES/image*.gif" to see the color snapshot showing a pixelized image of one of the two components of the wave field (or pressure, depending on what you have selected for the output in DATA/Par_file)
+To visualize them, type "gs OUTPUT_FILES/vect*.ps" to see the Postscript files (in which the wave field is represented with small arrows, fluid/solid matching interfaces with a thick pink line, and absorbing edges with a thick green line) and "gimp OUTPUT_FILES/image*.gif" to see the color snapshot showing a pixelized image of one of the two components of the wave field (or pressure, depending on what you have selected for the output in DATA/Par_file).

 - the DATA/Par_file given with the code works fine, you can use it without any modification to test the code